 - Your unique code must be privately shared with your referral—any publicly shared code will not qualify for a referral bonus

-- Your referral must complete a required number of batches within a specific timeframe
+- Your referral must complete their bonus requirements within a specific number of days on the Instacart platform.

-- Your referral must complete their bonus requirements in the region they applied in (or contact Instacart Care to have their applicant region updated).
-This may affect the bonus amount you receive
+- Your referral must complete their bonus requirements in the region they applied in.

 - You must complete at least 40 hours of services on the Instacart platform within the last 6 months.